-EUSO-Ballon is a telescope aiming at verifying the conceptual design as well as the technologies foreseen to be applied for the construction of the future space telescope JEM-EUSO mission [1].
+EUSO-Ballon is a telescope aiming at verifying the conceptual design as well as the technologies foreseen to be applied for the construction of the future space telescope JEM-EUSO [1].
 Even if this instrument is a reduced version of JEM-EUSO, it however includes almost all the required components of the original space mission.
+The scirequirements involve much precautions in the design and imply dedicated tests for the realisation of prototypes.

+Fig. 1: EUSO-Balloon Instrument Overview.

-The scientific and technical goals on its mission are reviewed in the reference [2].
-This instrument will be the payload of a stratospheric balloon operated by CNES, to perform a series of night-flights at altitudes of 40 km, at various earth locations, lasting from a few hours to tens of hours.
-This programs require payload recovery after landing either in water or hard soil, and repairing after each mission.
-The special atmospheric environmental conditions and recovery requirements involved much precautions in the design and implied dedicated tests the realisation of prototypes.
-First of all, the section 2 gives the overview of the instrument, including its particular mechanical design adapted to the balloon flights.
-Then the section 3 provides details on the subsystems comprising the instrument highlighting the reasons for the chosen design.
+This paper is organised as follows.
+First, section 2 gives the overview of the instrument, including its particular mechanical design adapted to the balloon flights.
+Section 3 provides details on the subsystems and highlights reasons for the chosen design.
 Afterward, the section 4 deals with the series of preliminary measurements and tests which are mandatory before the commissioning of the instrument for exploration.
-And finally, in the section 5, the control and analysis tasks to be performed during the operation are mentioned.
+Finally, the control and analysis tasks to be performed during the operation are mentioned in section 5.